The O.C. season 3

 The third season of The O.C. commenced airing in the United States on September 8, 2005, concluded on May 18, 2006, and consisted of 25 episodes.
 The first ten episodes of season three aired Thursdays at 8:00 p.m.
-ET in the US on FOX, a terrestrial television network; however, from January 12, 2006, onwards, The O.C. was shifted to a later time of Thursdays at 9:00 p.m.
+ET in the United States on Fox; however, from January 12, 2006, onwards, The O.C. was shifted to a later time of Thursdays at 9:00 p.m.
 ET.

-The season was released on DVD as a seven disc boxed set under the title The O.C.: The Complete Third Season on October 24, 2006, by Warner Bros.
-Home Video.
+The season was released on DVD as a seven disc boxed set under the title The O.C.: The Complete Third Season on October 24, 2006, by Warner Home Video.

 Season three was also broadcast outside of the United States.
 In Canada, the season was simulcast on the terrestrial network CTV Television Network.
 It was broadcast on Network Ten on Tuesdays at 8:30 p.m. (local time) in Australia, and premiered several months after it did in the US.
 In New Zealand the season started February 11, 2006 on TV NZ.
 It premiered in the United Kingdom on January 10, 2006, on the digital terrestrial channel E4, airing Tuesdays at 9:00 p.m.
 GMT.
 The episodes were rebroadcast the following week on the analogue Channel 4, E4's parent channel, on Sundays at 1:50 p.m.
 GMT.

 Synopsis

-Picking up from season two, this seàson continues to follow the characters' lives in the wealthy community of Newport Beach, Orange County, California, with the main characters entering their senior year of high school.
+Picking up from season two's conclusion, season three continues to follow the characters' lives in the wealthy community of Newport Beach, Orange County, California, with the main characters entering their senior year of high school.
 Ryan's savior complex causes trouble, and Seth's lies poses problems in his relationship with Summer.
-Meanwhile, Kirsten attends rehab in an attempt to put her life back together, while her husband Sandy assumes leadership of the Newport Group after Caleb's death and finds himself the heir-apparent to a legacy of scandal, and Marissa spirals out of control after her younger sister Kaitlin causes trouble on her return home from boarding school.
+Meanwhile, Kirsten attends rehab in an attempt to put her life back together, while her husband Sandy assumes leadership of the Newport Group after Caleb's death and finds himself the heir-apparent to a legacy of scandal.
+Marissa spirals out of control after her younger sister Kaitlin causes trouble on her return home from boarding school.